imReker/FlutterHomeWidget/README.md

-# Flutter Android/iOS Widget Example
+# Flutter Android/iOS/macOS Widget Example

-This app demonstrates how to create an Android Home Widget or iOS Today widget rendered by Flutter.
+This project demonstrates how to create an Android/iOS Home Widget or macOS Today Widget rendered by pure Flutter.

 # Previews
 ![Previews](https://github.com/imReker/FlutterHomeWidget/raw/master/preview.gif)

+# Introduction
+All widget examples in this project are full functional, including widget configure and update.

 # iOS
-WIP, will be release ASAP.
+Flutter engine on iOS takes too much memory and may only works on Simulator.

-# Android
+# Render mode
-This example demonstrates 2 different methods to display an Android Widget.
+This project uses 2 different of methods to render a widget.

-And it has full support for Android Widget including new widget configure.

 **1. UI Mode**

 In UI Mode, flutter engine is initialized with a separate `main` Dart function and run a separate App to display UI of widget.

-The UI is rendered by a background renderer at the Java side, a Bitmap of UI will be taken and show in the widget.
+The UI is rendered by the background renderer, a Bitmap of UI screenshot will be taken and show in the widget.

 PROs: